 - 1. Always use a copper tube of the same diameter and length when replacing the hot gas lines; otherwise the performance may be reduced. - 2.
 Always install a new drier every time the sealed refrigeration system is opened.
 Do not replace the drier until after all other repair or replacement has been made. - 3.
-Always replace the strainer when replacing the hot gas valve. - 1) Turn off the power supply. - 2) Remove the panels. - 3) Recover the refrigerant and store it in an approved container. - 4) Remove the screw and the solenoid. - 5) Disconnect the hot gas valve or line valve.
-Remove the strainer. - 6) Place the new valve and strainer in position. - 7) Remove the drier, then place the new drier in position. - 8) Braze all fittings while purging with nitrogen gas flowing at a pressure of 3 to 4 PSIG.
+Always replace the strainer when replacing the hot gas valve.

+- 1) Turn off the power supply.

+- 2) Remove the panels.

+- 3) Recover the refrigerant and store it in an approved container.

+- 4) Remove the screw and the solenoid.

+- 5) Disconnect the hot gas valve or line valve using brazing equipment.

+- 6) Install the new valve.